fenollp/supergreen/README.md

 Set this to `"default"` if e.g. your `base-image-inline` calls curl or wget or installs some packages.

+It turns out `--network` is part of BuildKit's cache key, so an initial online build won't cache-hit on later offline builds.

 Set to `none` when in `$CARGO_NET_OFFLINE` mode.
 See
   * <https://doc.rust-lang.org/cargo/reference/config.html#netoffline>
   * <https://github.com/rust-lang/rustup/issues/4289>